echo-lab/collab-playlist/README.md

 5. Create an `ids.csv` file (or name it whatever you named DB_IDS in `.env`) in the `db/` directory to list playlists and users in each group.
 Use `ids.csv.example` to guide you.
 You must first create playlists in Spotify using the "owner account" to get the playlist ids to put in `ids.csv`.

 ## How to run / create development build
-1. Open three terminals.
+1. You will need to run 3 commands in parallel.
+Usually the easiest way to do this is to open three terminals.
 In the following order:
-3. In the first terminal, in the project root directory, run `npm run build-watch`.
+2. In the first terminal, in the project root directory, run `npm run build-watch`.
-2. In the second terminal, in the project root directory, run `npm run watch`.
+3. In the second terminal, in the project root directory, run `npm run watch`.
+4. In another temporary terminal, in the project root directory, run `source .env` then `curl -XPOST -b admin_key=$ADMIN_KEY localhost:$PORT/admin/load-ids`.
-4. In the third terminal, in the `client/` directory, run `npm start`.
+5. In the third terminal, in the `client/` directory, run `npm start`.
 A browser will open with the app.

 ## How to set up for production
 1. In project root directory (`collab-playlist/`), run `npm ci`.